 This module deals with the knowledge and skills needed for music arrangement in the context of songwriting for popular music markets.
 You will learn music arrangement ranging from organic to electronic music genres, as well as how music arrangement style differs among different markets.
 You will experiment with both audio and MIDI recordings, as well as the use of loops and samples in your music arrangement.

 This module equips you with skills in preparing a song for the post-production stage and it for online publishing and distribution.
 Topics include mixing concepts; tools used for tone shaping, audio levelling, and time-space localisation.
 You will explore traditional mixing workflow and modern mixing workflow; being able to describe the differences in both processes and determine the best pathway for a song.

 The module equips you with the essential skills to analyse music and dissect the elements which make them up.
 You will be exposed to various genres of music spanning across eras and participate in the in-class discussion as well as individual research and presentation on these genres.

-This module deals with the knowledge of the anatomy, expression, and techniques of common instruments used in creating a commercial pop song.
-You will learn how to communicate using terminologies each instrumentalist is familiar with and thus more effectively conveying your message across in a regular studio recording context.
+This module deals with the knowledge of the anatomy, expression and techniques of common instruments used in creating a commercial pop song.
+Students will learn how to communicate using terminologies each instrumentalist is familiar with and thus more effectively conveying their message across in a regular studio recording context.

 This module equips you with essential knowledge of managing professional live sound equipment used in live performances.
 You will be taught principles of the live sound environment and various methods to set up, tune and run a live show.